Reviews You Can Rely On

 Lowering and Rappelling

 Lowering a climber with the Revo is also simple, and directly mimics the technique one would use with a tube-style device.
 This lowering method is very smooth.
 Of course, since the Revo will lock up if subjected to speeds over 4m/s, you must lower the climber in a controlled and moderate speed.
 Here it once again provides its emergency backup, and if the belayer should lose control of the brake strand, it will immediately lock up.
-The way this device works for lowering seems much safer than most active assist braking devices, which can potentially be opened up all the way to quickly drop a climber.
+The way this device works for lowering seems much safer-feeling than most active assist braking devices, which can potentially be opened up all the way to quickly drop a climber.
 It is also much smoother than lowering a climber with a passive assist braking device, which tend to be jerkier and take more effort.

 The Revo can only accommodate a single strand of rope, so it is not possible to rappel double ropes.
 This somewhat limits its usefulness and versatility for multi-pitch climbing.